finale-lua/lua-scripts/docs/rgp-lua/finaleplugin-properties.md

 #### NoStore (boolean)

 If this is set to `true`, the script will run in “sandbox mode”.
 After the script has run, any saves made to Finale's database are automatically rolled back, so such a script will never do any permanent edits to a document.
 This might be useful for example when creatin diagnostic scripts, or during development to check that the script syntax will work.

+NOTE: Callbacks from modeless dialog windows are not automatically protected by `NoStore`.
+You should always add explicit calls to `StartNewUndoBlock` and `EndUndoBlock` in callbacks that modify or potentially modify the document.
+Provided you do this, however, `NoStore = true` prevents `EndUndoBlock` from saving any permanent edits.

 Example:

 ```lua
 finaleplugin.NoStore = true